tarruda/i3hub/README.rst

         for cmd in cmds_for_workspace:
             print('executing', cmd)
             await i3.command(cmd)
-            # give some time for i3 to process commands
+            # give some time for windows to be created
             await asyncio.sleep(0.2)